ialkhouri/MIS_dNNs/README.md

 # Finding Maximum Independent Sets using dataless Nueral Networks (MIS dNNs)

-This is the repo for the paper "A Differentiable Approach to Combinatorial Optimization using Dataless Neural Networks".
+This is the repo for the paper "A Differentiable Approach to the Maximum Independent Set Problem using Dataless Neural Networks".

 ## Environment and Dependencies